-- 38. Select the Options menu and select the XMD Debug Options submenu.
+- 33. Select the Debug menu and select the XMD Debug Options... submenu.
 We must select which debug method we will be using for our program.
-Ensure that microblaze 0 is the processor selected, and select Stub as the Connection Type.
-Click Save. - 39.
-Select the Tools menu and the XMD submenu.
-This will start Xilinx Microprocessor Debug in a new bash window.
-This program communicates with the board over the parallel 4 cable.
-XMD will automatically connect to the Microblaze Debug Module (MDM) and the MicroBlaze processor that is executing in the FPGA.
+Ensure that MicroBlaze_0 is the processor selected, and select Stub as the Connection Type.
+Click Save. - 34.
+Select the Debug menu and the Launch XMD... submenu.
+This will start Xilinx Microprocessor Debug in a new Xygwin window.
+This program communicates with the board via the JTAG connection (either the Parallel IV cable or the USB cable).
+XMD will automatically connect to the software XMD stub running on the MicroBlaze.
+If we had chosen to use the hardware debug module, XMD would instead connect automatically to MicroBlaze Debug Module (MDM) instantiated with the processor.
 The results should indicate that it connected successfully and that a GDB server was started.
-GDB (GNU Debugger) is the software debugger that will be used to debug software for the system.
+GDB (the GNU Debugger) is the software debugger that will be used to debug software for the system.

 At this point XMD is connected to the ROM monitor stub running on the target board.
-Type "help" to get a list of commands and type "help running" to get a list of more detailed execution commands.
+Type help to get a list of commands and type help running to get a list of more detailed execution commands.

-40. In the XMD window, read the contents of memory location 0 based on the commands displayed in the help.
+35. In the XMD window, read the contents of memory location 0 based on the commands displayed in the help.

 What are the contents of memory location 0?
 Is this what you would expect?
 To help answer this question, use the disassembler to examine xmdstub.elf.
-You can also try using XMD to disassemble a number of instructions in memory, say 12, and compare the output with the disassembled output of xmdstub.elf.
+You can also try using XMD to disassemble a number of instructions in memory, say twelve, and compare the output with the disassembled output of xmdstub.elf.

 What you have been doing in this step is examining the executable object file (.elf) in a simple way, which gives you an idea of what should be loaded in memory and the address for some of the labels/routines.
 Using XMD is a very low-level interface for debugging your code, but it is more likely to be telling the truth.
 You will shortly also use a symbolic debugger, GDB, which adds a layer of abstraction and is a lot more powerful.
-However, if in doubt (something weird is happening, go to the simplest interface), then you can always resort to the XMD interface.
+However, if in doubt, then you can always resort to the XMD interface - if something weird is happening, the simplest interface is likely to be the most reliable.

-41. Recall the start address for the executable.elf file that you found previously.
-In the XMD window, disassemble at memory location 0x400.
+36. Recall the start address for the executable.elf file that you found previously.
+In the XMD window, disassemble at memory location 0x800.

-What is the assembly language instruction contained at location 0x400?
+What is the assembly language instruction contained at location 0x800?
 Is this what you expected?
-What is going on?